F5Networks/f5-common-python/docs/userguide/ltm_pools_members_code_example.rst

         if pool_1.members_s.members.exists(partition='Common', name='m1:80'):
         raise Exception("Object should have been deleted")

-        # We are done with this pool so remove it from bigip
+        # We are done with this pool so remove it from BIG-IP
         pool_1.delete()

         # Make sure it is gone